Multifluids/multifluids.github.com/_pages/examples.md

 Droplet spread, with a precision of 100 microns, of a cough (0.026 seconds).
 As part of the project [RAMP7](https://royalsociety.org/topics-policy/Health%20and%20wellbeing/ramp/).
 Left water saturation, right velocity.

-### Water splashing in an object
+### Water splashing against an object
 <figure>
   <img src="{{ '/assets/images/wave_splash.gif' | absolute_url }}" alt="A column of water collapsing in air under its own weight.">
 </figure>
-A column of water collapsing in air under its own weight impacting with an object.
+A column of water collapsing under its own weight impacting with an object.